ksdavidc/digitalgardenforJrCoders/src/site/notes/Project Prep/2023 Spring Showcase/2023 Crosswinds (Gale)/Crosswinds - Making Dots.md

 ## Creating the Dot Clones

 ### Row 1
 Let's make the first row.
 We go to the position of the first dot.
-In this case it will be `x: (-100) y: (125)`.
+In this case it will be `go to x: (-100) y: (125)`.

 Then we make a copy of the sprite, a **clone**.
 Think of these as *baby* sprites, and our normal sprite is the *mother* sprite.
 It will show up right there (though it will cover our mother sprite.)